 Visitors may purchase Non-Resident Seven-Day Recreational licenses from the Town Clerk or from agents appointed by the Board of Selectmen, in consultation with the Town Clerk and members of the Shellfish Conservation Committee.
 With their licenses they shall receive brochures outlining license restrictions and other applicable information.
 The Board of Selectmen shall approve agents to purchase Non-Resident Seven-Day Recreational licenses from the Town Clerk for resale and shall authorize them to charge no more than $15 in addition to the fee set above.
 The Selectmen may withdraw their approval during the year for cause and may set additional conditions for selling these licenses as necessary.

 D Limitation of Diggers: Shellfish resources vary in density and size distribution from year to year and over the limited shellfish-producing area of the Town.
 It is essential that the Town carefully manage its shellfish resources.
-Following the annual review of the Town’s shellfish resources, its size, distribution, and abundance, and the Shellfish Warden’s reports, as required by Article III, the Shellfish Conservation Committee in consultation with the DMR Area Biologist and Shellfish Warden will determine whether limiting commercial or recreational shellfish licenses is an
+Following the annual review of the Town’s shellfish resources, its size, distribution, and abundance, and the Shellfish Warden’s reports, as required by Article III, the Shellfish Conservation Committee in consultation with the DMR Marine Resource Scientist and Shellfish Warden will determine whether limiting commercial or recreational shellfish licenses is an

 appropriate shellfish management option for the following year.
 The following procedures will be followed to exercise the control.